 Where to stay

 Bamboo Hut Bungalow is the best budget option on the island and it’s not bad value.
 It has basic bamboo bungalows with bathrooms attached and a hammock on the small balconies.
-The managers were lovely and friendly and the location is kind of perfect, in the middle between the main town and Charlie Beach.
+The managers were lovely and friendly and the location is kind of perfect, being in the middle between the main town and Charlie Beach.

 Where to eat